Silt Fence Installation Price and Tips

 Silt curtains or turbidity barriers are normally made of a geotextile membrane that floats and is anchored to the bottom by weights.
 These products are designed to prevent sediment from entering clean bodies of water or watercourses.
 Turbidity barriers are considered best management practices (BMP), and sometimes they can be considered as supplemental sediment control methods.
 They are normally installed when working within watercourses or in construction sites that will impact neighboring water bodies.

 These barriers can be used in tidal or non-tidal watercourses.

 If you ever need to install a turbidity barrier, consider the following tips:

-- Install the barrier as close to where the construction activities are happening.
-If you can identify, the area on which the sediment is entering the water, install the barrier as close as possible to that area.
+- Install the barrier as close as possible to where the construction activities are happening.
+If you can identify the area at which the sediment is entering the water, install the barrier as close as possible to that area.

 - The barrier shall be kept in place until all construction has been completed.